Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Algorithms for AMoD Control

 \subsubsection{Online \glsentrytext{abk:rl}}

-Most \gls{abk:rl} algorithms follow a standard learning loop, in which the agent interacts with the environment by observing the current state~$s_t$, selecting an action~$a_t$, receiving a reward~$r_t=R(s_t,a_t)$, and transitioning to the next state~$s_{t+1}$.
-This sequence of interactions is used to iteratively improve the policy.
-Historically, two principal paradigms have emerged: (1) a global, centralized controller observes the entire system state and makes joint decisions for all vehicles~\cite{jindal2018optimizing,gachter2021image}; (2) each vehicle in the fleet acts as an independent agent with access to local information, taking coordinated actions in a decentralized fashion~\cite{he2023robust,lin2018efficient}.
-This approach is also referred to as \gls{abk:marl}.
-Each paradigm offers trade-offs.
-Centralized control enables more effective fleet coordination but suffers from high-dimensional state and action spaces as system size increases. \gls{abk:marl} improves scalability by decomposing the problem; however, training becomes more complex due to the need to model agent interactions and emergent behaviors.
-Research in this area often focuses on how to model inter-agent communication and cooperation strategies.
+Most \gls{abk:rl} algorithms follow an online interaction loop: at each step the agent observes the state~$s_t$, selects an action~$a_t$, receives a reward~$r_t = R(s_t,a_t)$, and transitions to~$s_{t+1}$, using these trajectories to iteratively improve the policy.
+Two main paradigms are used in \gls{abk:amod}: (1) a centralized controller that observes the full system state and issues joint actions for all vehicles~\cite{jindal2018optimizing,gachter2021image}; and (2) decentralized control, where each vehicle acts as an independent agent with local information, i.e., \gls{abk:marl}~\cite{he2023robust,lin2018efficient}.
+Centralized control can better coordinate the fleet but suffers from high-dimensional state and action spaces at scale, whereas \gls{abk:marl} improves scalability by decomposing the problem but complicates training due to inter-agent interactions, making the design of communication and cooperation mechanisms a central research focus.